tommililja/Farse/README.md

 printfn "%s" user.Name
 ```

-We can also convert types back into a JSON string.
+We can also construct JSON strings.

 ```fsharp
 let jsonString =